Caspar, California: History

 The Caspar post office opened in 1874 and closed on November 15, 1986, when postmaster Georgia Johnson retired.

 As of 2013, Caspar had a community center, church and a nightclub.
 The Caspar Inn existed continuously as a roadhouse from its founding during the heyday of the logging era in 1906 until its closure in February 2013.

 Geography

 Caspar is along the western edge of Mendocino County and is traversed by California State Route 1, which leads north 6 mi to Fort Bragg and south 4 mi to Mendocino.
 Caspar Creek crosses the southern part of the community, entering the Pacific Ocean at Caspar Anchorage, a small cove which is bordered by Caspar State Beach.

-According to the United States Census Bureau, the CDP covers an area of 3.0 sqmi, all of it land.
+According to the United States Census Bureau, the CDP covers an area of 3.0 sqmi, all land.
 The census bureau definition of the area as a CDP may not precisely correspond to local understanding of the area with the same name.